foxfriends/trilogy/spec/README.md

 are still very vague, only the theoretical semantics are documented.

-Use [Tectonic][] to compile the document, or visit the latest [workflow run][] to find the pre-compiled document in the artifatcs.
+Use [Tectonic][] to compile the document, or visit the latest [workflow run][] to find the pre-compiled document in the artifacts.

 [workflow run]: https://github.com/foxfriends/trilogy/actions/workflows/spec.yaml
 [Tectonic]: https://tectonic-typesetting.github.io/en-US/